patrickbeeson/patrick-beeson-SDK/README.md

 # Lord of the Rings SDK

-This SDK is a partial implementation of the Lord of the Rings API (https://the-one-api.dev/).
+This SDK is a partial implementation of the [Lord of the Rings API](https://the-one-api.dev/).

 ## Installing the SDK